Stratos 714 Light Business Jet, United States of America

 The maiden flight of the Stratos 714 jet was completed in November 2016.

 Aerodynamic design and development of the single-engine light business jet

-The sleek and aerodynamic design of the Stratos 714 will achieve more fuel efficiency compared to conventional business jets.
-Its airframe is being built with advanced carbon-fibre composite materials to improve the strength-to-weight ratio, avoid corrosion and optimise drag during flight.
+The sleek and aerodynamic design of the Stratos 714 achieves more fuel efficiency compared to conventional business jets.
+Its airframe is built with advanced carbon-fibre composite materials to improve the strength-to-weight ratio, avoid corrosion, and optimise drag during flight.

 The aircraft has been designed to maintain extensive laminar flow in the cruise speeds.
 It can operate both day and night from unprepared airstrips and grass runways.

 The development programme for Stratos 714 was launched in December 2006.
 The aircraft was first unveiled at the European Business Aviation Convention and Exhibition (EBACE) held in May 2008.

 Its full size cabin mock-up was showcased at EAA AirVenture in Oshkosh, Wisconsin, in July 2009.
 The tail design was unveiled in January 2011.